hypertelia/hypertelia.github.io/_posts/2022-05-24-a-bike-race-roughly-the-size-of-wales.md

 The headwind was back as I rode down the Lleyn Peninsula, unlike the Gower where I'd ended up sunburned, this time the wind was accompanied by fine drizzle.
 My jacket and waterproof shorts were doing a find job of keeping me dry, and luckily although wet my feet weren't getting cold.
 My kit choice seemed vindicated.

-I grabbed a coffee and slice of bara brith—I can't believe I waited so long to get started on the most perfect of Welsh energy food—at the next waypoint in Machroes and was joined my another rider, he was soaked through and shivering.
+I grabbed a coffee and slice of bara brith—I can't believe I waited so long to get started on the most perfect of Welsh energy food—at the next waypoint in Machroes and was joined by Ricardo again, he was soaked through and shivering.
 I headed back into the drizzle, onwards towards Mynydd Mawr.
 The rain had now cleared and we were basked in sunshine.
 I stopped at the café near the headland and ordered a couple of cheese toasties.
 I don't think you can underestimate the power of taking on warm food to re-invigorate the body and the mind.
 From a racing perspective I stayed far too long here, but had got into a conversation with the propertier who took a real interest in where I'd been and where I was going, and really, if you're not at the sharp end of the race does another hour or a lost position on the road matter?
 In the now glorious evening light I rode on and dropped down the beach by the Ty Coch Inn beach bar.
 What a location for a pub!

 ![desc](/img/abikerace/24.jpg)